 The most common side effect with Zometa (seen in more than 1 patient in 10) is hypophosphataemia (low blood phosphate levels).
 For the full list of all side effects reported with Zometa, see the package leaflet.

-Zometa should not be used in people who may be hypersensitive (allergic) to zoledronic acid, other bisphosphonates or any of the other ingredients.
-Zometa should not be used in pregnant or breast-feeding women.
+Zometa must not be used in people who are hypersensitive (allergic) to zoledronic acid, other bisphosphonates or any of the other ingredients.
+Zometa should not be used in pregnant or breastfeeding women.

 Why has Zometa been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Zometa’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The CHMP decided that Zometa’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Zometa

-The European Commission granted a marketing authorisation valid throughout the European Union to Novartis Europharm Limited for Zometa on 20 March 2001.
-The marketing authorisation is valid for an unlimited period.
+The European Commission granted a marketing authorisation valid throughout the European Union for Zometa on 20 March 2001.

 Source: European Medicines Agency